pryv/poc-service-condensate/README.md

-# Mockup to test condesates  of event GET requests
+# Mockup to test condensates of events GET requests

 To be installed allongside core